Updated November 21, 2025.

 For some of us, this is a pro.
 We’re humble enough to admit when we don’t know something and feel energized by new challenges.

-But for others, the idea of “starting over” or not being an expert is uncomfortable and confronting.
-We can’t imagine working in a new field if it involves a totally fresh start — like business school, a new bachelor’s degree, or breaking the news about switching careers to your professional network — much less hiring managers in your new industry.
+But for others, the idea of “starting over” or not being an expert is uncomfortable — and confronting.
+As much as we hate our careers, we take pride in our professional backgrounds.
+We can’t imagine working in a new field if it involves a totally fresh start!
+And we desperately don’t want to earn a new bachelor’s degree, go to business school for an advanced degree, or break the news about switching careers to our professional network.

-If that’s you, do you want to examine what’s behind those feelings and learn to manage them?
+If that’s you, do you want to examine what’s behind those feelings?
+Do you want to learn to manage them so you can change careers anyway?

 Or is it more valuable to you to keep feeling like an expert in your current position?

 (BTW, transferable skills are more real than you might think!
-I couldn’t truly see how my past skills applied to my coaching career until I’d already changed careers.)
+I couldn’t truly see how my past skills and prior experience applied to coaching until I’d already changed careers.)

 3. You Might Feel Judged (But That’s Their Problem, Not Yours!)